Houston Texans vs. New York Jets NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Houston is 1-3 overall, and 3-1 against the spread, at home.

-- Away from home, New York is winless against the spread and 0-5 overall.
+- New York is winless against the spread, and 0-5 overall, on the road.

-- In three of five road games this year, New York has hit the over.
+- This season, in three of five road games New York has hit the over.

 Powered by Data Skrive.